- Get Informed Get Informed

-The Truth About Medical Marijuana Part 1 The Science of Medical Marijuana
+The Science of Medical Marijuana

 Last month Americans for Safe Access launched The Truth About Medical Marijuana educational series.
 When we started to put together the series we had to ask ourselves what was the most important topics we could cover.
 Trying to pick a logical first conversation we made the science of medical marijuana the subject of the first workshop.

 Most people support medical marijuana and but few seem to understand the underlying science.
 This is a real problem for the medical marijuana movement and it undermines our support even among people that are generally supportive of reforming drug laws.
 Part of the problem is likely that virtually everyone agrees that more research needs to be done on the medical uses of marijuana. which would imply that marijuana hasn’t been studied or we don’t understand how it interacts with the human body.
 In fact marijuana has been extensively studied and a remarkable amount of information exists about how it interacts with the human body.